pourmand1376/Jupyter-Docker-Conda/README.md

 ## New Environment

-To create and switch to a new Python environment, open a terminal and execute the following commands:
+To create and switch to a new Python environment, open a terminal (inside Jupyter Launcher) and execute the following commands:

 ```
 conda create -n my_env ipykernel -y